-The Bonds have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by Fitch Ratings ("Fitch").
-The rating on the Town's outstanding bonds has recently been affirmed as "Aaa" by Moody's and certain bond issues are also rated "AAA" by Fitch.
-Such ratings reflect only the views of such rating agencies and any explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center, 250 Greenwich Street, New York, New York 10007: Fitch Ratings, One State Street

-Plaza, New York, New York 10004.
+The Town has made an application to Moody's Investors Service, Inc ("Moody's") and Fitch Ratings ("Fitch") for a rating on the Bond and the Notes.
+The rating on the Town's outstanding general obligation bonds is "Aa1" by Moody's.
+Certain outstanding bond issues are also rated "AAA" by Fitch Ratings ("Fitch").
+Such ratings reflect only the views of such rating agencies and any explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center, 250 Greenwich Street, New York, New York 10007: Fitch Ratings, One State Street Plaza, New York, New York 10004.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
 There is no assurance such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies, if in the judgment of such rating agencies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Town's bonds and notes.
+Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Town's bonds and notes